-PROCEDURES FOR WORKING WITH R-134a
+PROCEDURES FOR WORKING WITH R-404a

-- 1) A new uncharged system must be evacuated before adding R-134a. - 2) An R-134a system must only be pressurized with R-134a or nitrogen. - 3) Only service tools dedicated to R-134a are to be used.
-No parts, tubing, fittings, receivers, driers, service gauges, or any refrigerant carrying components may be fitted to a R-134a system from a used system or from a CFC based system.
-Damage caused by the use of parts not supplied by Sea Frost for a R-134a system will cancel all claims against Sea Frost. - 4) No oil is to be added to the engine drive system but the PAG oil supplied by Sea Frost, labeled and capped for engine drive use.
-No oil is to be added to a system without prior consultation with Sea Frost. - 5) The oils used in R-134a systems are extremely moisture sensitive (hydroscopic).
+- 1) A new uncharged system must be evacuated before adding R-404a. - 2) An R-404a system must only be pressurized with R-404a or nitrogen. - 3) Only service tools dedicated to R-404a are to be used.
+No parts, tubing, fittings, receivers, driers, service gauges, or any refrigerant carrying components may be fitted to a R-404a system from a used system or from a CFC based system.
+Damage caused by the use of parts not supplied by Sea Frost for a R-404a system will cancel all claims against Sea Frost. - 4) No oil is to be added to the engine drive system but the PAG oil supplied by Sea Frost, labeled and capped for engine drive use.
+No oil is to be added to a system without prior consultation with Sea Frost.
+Some parts when replaced can remove oil.
+Only then should make up oil be added. - 5) The oils used in R-404a systems are extremely moisture sensitive (hydroscopic).
 Do not leave any tube end or component connection open to the air while assembling the system.
 Be sure to use only new, capped copper tubing and be sure to cap the copper coil after cutting it.